cloudwego/cloudwego.github.io/content/en/blog/news/kitex_performance_testing/index.md

 On the premise of meeting the above requirements, we compared the stress test results of multiple frameworks using Protobuf.
 The stress test source code can be found in [kitex-benchmark](https://github.com/gogo/protobuf/issues/691) repo.
-When Servier is fully loaded, P99 Latency of Kitex in connection pool mode is the lowest of all frameworks.
+When Server is fully loaded, P99 Latency of Kitex in connection pool mode is the lowest of all frameworks.
 In multiplexing mode, Kitex also performs well in each indicator.

 **Configuration**
 - Client 16 CPUs，Server 4 CPUs